SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/login.md

 <!-- onsite-->
 > [!NOTE]
 > The first time you run Settings and maintenance, a dialog displays an amendment to the Terms of Service.
 Please read this important information and click **Accept** and **OK** to continue using Settings and maintenance.
-This dialog will not be displayed again, but you can read the complete text here: [Addendum to SuperOffice Software Maintenance Agreement][3].
+This dialog will not be displayed again.

 You must belong to the **User level 0** role or another role that gives you login rights for Settings and maintenance.
 User IDs, passwords and user levels are all defined in the [Users screen][2].